Vita Sackville-West: Other work and achievements

 Her epic poem Solitude, published by the Hogarth Press in October 1938 contains references to the Bible, Paracelsus, Ixion, Catullus, Andromeda, the Iliad and a Sabine bride, all of which were quite acceptable in the early 20th century, but were seen as anachronistic by 1938.
 The narrator of Solitude has an ardent love of the English countryside.
 Though the sex of the narrator is left ambiguous, implied at various points to be a man or a woman, it is made clear the narrator loved intensely a woman who is no longer present and who is deeply missed.
 At one point, the narrator's horror and disgust at Ixion, a brutal rapist, implies that she is a woman.
 At another point in the poem, her desire to free Andromeda from her chains and to make love suggests that she is a lesbian.
 The narrator compares the love of nature to the love of books, as both cultivate her mind.
 She thinks of herself as superior to the farmers who merely work the land without the time or the interest for poetry, all of which make it possible for her to have a deeper appreciation of nature.

 She is not well known as a biographer.
 The most famous of those works is her biography of Saint Joan of Arc in the work of the same name.
 Additionally, she composed a dual biography of Saint Teresa of Ávila and Thérèse of Lisieux entitled The Eagle and the Dove, a biography of the author Aphra Behn, and a biography of her maternal grandmother, the Spanish dancer known as Pepita.

 Despite being a shy woman, Sackville-West often forced herself to participate in literary readings before book clubs and on the BBC in order to feel a sense of belonging.
 Her love of the classical traditions in literature put her out of favour with modernist critics and by the 1940s, she was often dismissed as a dated writer, much to her chagrin.
-In 1947 Sackville-West was made a Fellow of the Royal Society of Literature and Companion of Honour.
+In 1947 Sackville-West was made a Fellow of the Royal Society of Literature and a Member of the Order of the Companions of Honour.